Blaize-Egelhof/Tech-Quiz/README.md

 ### Landing Page

--Welcome to my landing page, where I have prioritized simplicity and functionality over flashy graphics and animations, this landing page only consists of 3 main elements which are immediately revealed to users upon the site loading.
+-Welcome to my landing page, where simplicity and functionality reign supreme, foregoing flashy graphics and animations.
+The site boasts just three main elements, promptly revealed upon loading for an intuitive user experience.

 ![Landing Page](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/landing-page.PNG)
 - __Title Text__
--My title text, center aligned and displayed in white, which creates a contrast against the dark grey background, immediately setting your expectations of what is to come!
+-My title text, center aligned and displayed in white, which creates a contrast against the dark grey background, I have chosen to underline the entire title text  to create deeper contrast making it almost impossible to miss !
+This title states very simply of what is to come !
 ![Title Text](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/title-text.PNG)
-__Start Quiz Button__
+- __Start Quiz Button__
 -Now, your attention will be drawn to our thoughtfully placed "Start Quiz" button, also in white, inviting you to explore the quiz.
-This button serves as the sole interactive element on the landing page, ensuring that all users no matter what can fully understand what happens when the button is pressed.
+This button serves as the sole interactive element on the landing page,this button is colored white with a black text color in order to stand out from the grey background, ensuring that all users no matter what can fully understand what happens when the button is pressed.
 ![start button](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/start-quiz-button.PNG)
-__Footer Text__
+-__Footer Text__
--My Footer's text, which is also centered and colored in white, which displays important information to new users.
+-My Footer's text, which is also centered and colored in white again to provide contrast to its respective grey background, this text displays important information to new users.
 Once you're ready to begin the quiz and press the start button, this footer is temporarily made invisible to eliminate any excess screen pollution.
 ![footer text](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/footer.PNG)

 ### Information Box

--After a user selects Start Quiz they will be greated by a clean , simplistic box containing a header , list of rules and 2 buttons, again adhering to the theme of simplicity and functionality over animations and graphics.
+-Welcome to the Info Box!,After a user selects Start Quiz they will be greated by a clean , simplistic box containing a header , list of rules and 2 buttons, again adhering to the theme of simplicity and functionality over animations and graphics, this box has been carefully colored and placed so that the users cant miss it once the start-quiz button on the landing page has been pressed!
 ![Info Box](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/infobox.PNG)
 - __Info Box Header__
 -When the info box is called users are met with a dark underlined header text which provides substansial contrast to the info-box's white background and provides visual clarity to all users , this heading serves as the main focal point for this layer.